phelps-sg/phelps-sg/README.md

 development, data engineering, and AI.
 Highly proficient in Python, Java, Scala, Node.js devops and Linux, with a proven track record of developing innovative solutions for clients across various industries.
 Adept at mentoring junior team members and collaborating with multidisciplinary teams to deliver high-quality, scalable software solutions.
-Strong expertise in data science, with a focus on AI, LLM agents and LangChain, big data analytics, and FinTech.
+Strong expertise in [data science](https://github.com/phelps-sg/python-bigdata), with a focus on AI, [LLM agents](https://arxiv.org/abs/2307.11137) and LangChain, big data analytics, [network analysis](http://167.172.101.219:3000/vis-network.html), and FinTech.

 <div align="center">
 <a href="https://sphelps.net/">